A Fast Way to Get Started with Agent Development Kit on Google Cloud

 uv init

-Next, add the google-adk
+Next, add the google-adk package to your project.

 uv add google-adk

-Now, create a new agent named demo-agent
+Now, create a new agent named demo-agent.

 uv run adk create demo-agent

-command walks you through a few setup questions.
+The adk create command walks you through a few setup questions.
 You'll be

 asked to:

-.
-You can always change this later in the generatedagent.py
+- Choose a model: Select gemini-2.5-flash.
+You can always change this later in the generatedagent.pyfile.

-file. - Choose a backend: Select
+- Choose a backend: Select Vertex AIto access the model through Google Cloud.

-to access the model through Google Cloud. - Confirm your Google Cloud project: If you have
+- Confirm your Google Cloud project: If you have gcloudconfigured, it suggests your default project and theglobalregion.

-The command then creates a new directory demo-agent
+The command then creates a new directory demo-agent with a few files,

-with a this agent implementation:
+including agent.py with this agent implementation:

-from google.adk.agents import Agent
+from google.adk.agents.llm_agent import Agent

 root_agent = Agent(